 In the case of both higher and additional-rate taxpayers, it’s important to note that any further relief will simply reduce your overall tax liability rather than contribute further funds directly into your personal pension.

 Can I claim tax relief on my personal pension contributions if I’m a non-taxpayer?

-Yes, basic rate tax relief is available on personal pension contributions even if your earnings fall below the personal allowance threshold (£12,500 for 2019/20) up to a maximum of £3,600 per annum or 100% of your total income – whichever is the higher amount.
+Yes, basic rate tax relief is available on personal pension contributions even if your earnings fall below the personal allowance threshold for 2020/21. which is £12,500 and then indexed with the Consumer Price Index (CPI) from then on in.